 Elena Botts v.
 Johns Hopkins University

 • This lawsuit was brought by Named Plaintiff Elena Botts, who took a lead role in the Litigation and assisted in its resolution.
 In addition to her proportional share as described in FAQ 4, the Court has awarded her an additional $12,500 from the original Settlement Fund, $3,266.30 from the Additional Students Settlement Fund, and $3,787.92 from the Second Additional Students Settlement Fund to reflect the time and energy she expended on behalf of herself and Settlement Class members.
 The Court may choose to award a different amount.

-• You do not need to do anything to participate in the settlement.
-If you do not respond, we will mail you a check after the Court approves the Settlement.
+• You did not need to do anything to participate in the settlement.
+If you did not respond, we mailed you a check after the Court approved the Settlement.

-• If you are in the Second Group of Additional Students and wish to opt out of the settlement as set forth in the Second Addendum to the Settlement Agreement, then you must submit a written, signed statement that you are opting out of the settlement (a “Request for Exclusion”) and mail it to the Settlement Administrator as follows:
+• If you are in the Second Group of Additional Students and wished to opt out of the settlement as set forth in the Second Addendum to the Settlement Agreement, then you must have submitted a written, signed statement that you are opting out of the settlement (a “Request for Exclusion”) and have mailed it to the Settlement Administrator as follows:

+Elena Botts v.
+Johns Hopkins University